Tech Director - Jasmin Rubinovitz

 misalignment were caught and

 Multi-device Interface Guides

 A final large conference session interface map organized by the global timeline was crafted.
 The design team and conference staff used this map to align on what to expect from each device at every moment during the live sessions.

 Full Conference Interface Map

 Project OutcomeOn the day of the final event, the tablets, software, and session went off without a hitch.
 Participants loved seeing the live results being broadcast to the large projections, and the moderator was able to seamlessly steer conversation given instant feedback from the participants.

 The final system with it’s simple front end, instantly customizable CMS, and powerful conference management tools can quickly be adapted to any content or conference.
 The global timeline, discussion topics, and static slides can all be updated within minutes allowing for the rapid creation and iteration of future conference sessions.
 As the tablets were being loaded back into their charging cases, the client already began discussions with the translation team to set up a session for the next conference occurring only two months away in Japan.

-- 230 total connected devices across 5 device types
+- Completed system design for 230 total connected devices across 5 device types

-- Instantaneous show control with configurable real time
+- Designed instantaneous show control with configurable real time

 - Architected swappable content CMS for future regionalization